dolgachio/nodejs-mentoring/5-network/README.md

 #### 1. Additional (optional tasks):

 1. ✅ Caching headers are added (hint: hobbies do not change so often).
-2. ✅Hypermedia links (HATEOAS) are included (for each user to retrieve a list of hobbies).
+2. ✅ Hypermedia links (HATEOAS) are included (for each user to retrieve a list of hobbies).